fvalerii/TensorFlow-2-for-Deep-Learning/Getting started with TensorFlow 2/README.md

 This folder contains the first Capstone Project of the TensorFlow 2 Specialization:

 # Image classifier for the SVHN dataset
-## Multi Layer Perceptron and a Convulutional Neural Network model built, compiled, trained and evaluated to classify the SVHN dataset collection of images.
+## Multi Layer Perceptron and a Convolutional Neural Network model built, compiled, trained and evaluated to classify the SVHN dataset collection of images.